Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Introduction

-The main contribution of this paper is to address the inherent limitation of \textit{conventional mollification} \cite{gonzalezcalvin2025efficientgenerationsmoothpaths} of not being \textit{waypoint-preserving}.
-To this end, we introduce a new term, which we call the \textit{directional derivative} term, that is incorporated into the conventional mollification.
-This term computes a weighted mean of the directional derivatives at each point of the original path, using the same mollifier as weight.
-The resulting technique, which we call \textit{directional mollification}, ensures that if the original function is convex (resp.\ concave)---as is the case for the components of a curve generated by linearly interpolated points---the mollified function remains below (resp.\ above) the original, effectively circumventing the convex hull constraint.
-The smoothness and convergence properties of conventional mollification are inherited to some extent.
-Furthermore, by appropriately selecting the parameters, the directionally mollified curve is guaranteed to be $C^{\infty}$ while passing exactly through all points defining the original piecewise structure, e.g., making waypoints invariant under the directional mollification process.
-As an example, see \cref{fig:AbsFunction}, where the original piecewise linear function--- the origin could be considered a waypoint---is shown in black, and the conventional and directional mollifications in green and red, respectively.
-As can be seen, the conventional mollification is restricted to the convex hull (of the image of) the original function, and does not intersect the origin, while the directional mollification does, and, as we will show in this work, preserves the smoothness and convergence properties of conventional mollifiers.
-Finally, as a last result, introducing a weight on the directional derivative term yields a parametric family of $C^{\infty}$ functions sharing the same convergence properties, of which both conventional mollification and directional mollification are special instances.
+In this work, we remove the previous restriction by introducing a new term in the mollification operator that, for polygonal chains, produces a vertex-invariant curve with the same analytical tractability, convergence, smoothness and numerical efficiency of conventional mollification.
+The proposed directional mollifier improves the conventional mollification with a convolution-weighted mean of directional derivatives of the original curve.
+This construction avoids the convex-hull restriction of conventional mollification, and, by a suitable choice of a parameter $\ep > 0$, the operator yields $C^{\infty}$ curve approximants that: (i) pass exactly through every original knot of a polygonal chain, (ii) converge---letting $\ep$ to $0$---pointwise and uniformly in compact subsets to any almost everywhere differentiable function, (iii) admit explicit closed-form curvature bounds, and (iv) display strong locality: changing a single segment perturbs the smoothed curve only on that segment and in a controllably small neighborhood of its endpoints.
+As an example, see Figure \ref{fig:Figure_1_Example}, where the original polygonal chain is shown in black, and the conventional and directional mollifications in green and red, respectively, for a value of the aforementioned parameter $\ep=0.4$.
+As can be seen, the conventional mollification is restricted to the convex hull (of the image of) the original function, and does not intersect its vertices.
+Nevertheless, the directional mollification presented in this work intersects its vertices, and as we will show preserves the smoothness and convergence properties of conventional mollifiers.
+Finally, as our last contribution, we introduce a weight on the directional derivative term yielding a parametric family of $C^{\infty}$ functions sharing the same convergence properties, of which both conventional mollification and directional mollification are special instances.
+The resulting theory provides simple, closed-form tools for generating $C^{\infty}$ knot-preserving functions, analytical and rigorous curvature guarantees, and local interaction, all of them properties of immediate interest in geometric modeling, curve design, mobile and industrial robotics and CNC machining.
+Therefore, it complements both subdivision schemes and novel PH curve methodologies by trading the exact polynomial structure and arc-length parametrization for greater flexibility, analytic smoothness, and a unifying operator-based formulation suitable for a broader class of geometric processing tasks.